Petersburg, Virginia

-Petersburg is an independent city in the Commonwealth of Virginia in the United States.
-As of the 2020 census, the population was 33,458 with a majority black American population.
+Petersburg is an independent city in the U.S. state of Virginia.
+As of the 2020 census, the population was 33,458.
 The Bureau of Economic Analysis combines Petersburg (along with the city of Colonial Heights) with Dinwiddie County for statistical purposes.
 The city is 21 mi south of the commonwealth (state) capital city of Richmond.
+It sits at the fall line of the Appomattox River, a tributary of the longer, larger James River which flows east to meet the southern mouth of the Chesapeake Bay at the Hampton Roads harbor and the Atlantic Ocean.

-It is located at the fall line (the head of navigation of rivers on the U.S. East Coast) of the Appomattox River (a tributary of the longer larger James River which flows east to meet the southern mouth of the Chesapeake Bay at the Hampton Roads harbor and the Atlantic Ocean).
-In 1645, the Virginia House of Burgesses ordered Fort Henry built, which attracted both traders and settlers to the area.
-The Town of Petersburg, chartered by the Virginia legislature in 1748, incorporated three early settlements, and in 1850 the legislature elevated it to city status.
+In 1645, the Virginia House of Burgesses ordered the building of Fort Henry, which attracted traders and settlers to the area.
+Three settlements were incorporated into the Town of Petersburg in 1748.
+Petersburg rebuilt after a devastating 1815 fire and became a transportation and industrial hub.
+It was the final destination on the Upper Appomattox Canal Navigation System, which opened in 1816.
+When its Appomattox River port silted up, investors built an 8-mile railroad to City Point on the James River, which opened in 1838—one of four railroads built before the American Civil War.

-Petersburg grew as a transportation hub and also developed industry.
-It was the final destination on the Upper Appomattox Canal Navigation System, which opened in 1816, to a city mostly rebuilt after a devastating 1815 fire.
-When its Appomattox River port silted up, investors built an 8-mile railroad to City Point on the James River, which opened in 1838 (and was acquired by the city and renamed the Appomattox Railroad in 1847).
-As discussed below, that became one of four railroads built (some with government subsidies) constructed (with separated terminals to the advantage of local freight haulers) before the American Civil War.
-In 1860, the city's industries and transportation combined to make it the state's second largest city (after Richmond).
-It connected commerce as far inland as Farmville, Virginia at the foothills of the Blue Ridge and the Appalachian Mountains chain, to shipping further east into the Chesapeake Bay and North Atlantic Ocean.
+In 1860, it was the state's second-largest city, after Richmond.
+It connected commerce from Farmville, Virginia, at the foothills of the Blue Ridge and the Appalachian Mountains chain, to shipping into the Chesapeake Bay and North Atlantic Ocean.